minhhoangbui/minhhoangbui.github.io/_posts/2023-01-01-attention.md

 ## Conclusion

 As you can see, attention and self-attention have little to do with each other.
-While the former tackles with the bottleneck of information between encoder and decoder in seq2seq architecture, the latter provides a scalable way to process sequential data parallelly.
+While the former tackles the bottleneck of information between encoder and decoder in seq2seq architecture, the latter provides a scalable way to process sequential data in parallel.
 In the next blog, I would love to talk more about `Transformer`, which is one of the most phenomenal architectures in the history of Deep Learning.

+## Where to go next

+The attention mechanism described here is the core of the transformer.
+Once you're comfortable with it, the next natural step is understanding how it scales: multi-head attention runs several attention operations in parallel, each learning to focus on different aspects of the input.
+From there, the architecture of BERT (encoder-only) and GPT (decoder-only) falls into place naturally — both are just transformers with different masking strategies.